0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 ## Byte Primitive Types

 Bytes can be implemented as bit vectors `Vec<u8>`.
 If they have a predefined number of bits (i.e. addresses) as fixed-length arrays `[u8; N]`.
-The ethereum <> rust ecosystem relies on 2 main crates to handle byte primitive types: [ruint](https://github.com/recmo/uint) and [alloy-primitives](https://github.com/alloy-rs/core/).
-These crates define several types that reduce the burthen of having to work with bytes, with built-in arithmetic and bitwise operations, as well as seamingless conversion from one type to another.
+The Ethereum <> Rust ecosystem relies on 2 main crates to handle byte primitive types: [ruint](https://github.com/recmo/uint) and [alloy-primitives](https://github.com/alloy-rs/core/).
+These crates define several types that reduce the burden of having to work with bytes, with built-in arithmetic and bitwise operations, as well as seamless conversion from one type to another.
 The most common types are:
 ```rs
 // Wrapper type around bytes::Bytes to support “0x” prefixed hex strings.
 // For simplicity, you can think of bytes::Bytes as an optimized impl of Vec<u8>.